Paul-Roux-Phys/BootstrapVirasoro.jl/docs/src/conformalblocks.md

 # when evaluating many blocks at the same position, we can compute once and for all
 # all the data about the positions that is common to all blocks, i.e. the nome q, powers
 # of q, and the prefactors x^E1 (1-x)^E3 theta_3(q)^E_4.
 The evaluation of the blocks is
-# several orders of magnitude faster if we input the cache instead of the raw position.
+# orders of magnitude faster if we input the cache instead of the raw position.
 # the cache is created with BootstrapVirasoro.PosCache.
 cache = BootstrapVirasoro.PosCache(x, bndrycor.fields, :s, 20)
 @time bndry(cache)